czi-catalystproject/hub-champion-training/episodes/introduction.md

 ::::

+:::{dropdown} What are the needs of your user community?
+:open:

+In pairs, discuss and share the following points:
 - What domain of expertise does your community have?
 - How large is your community?
 Do they work alone or do they need to collaborate together?
 - Does your community work with large datasets?